moos/wordpos/README.md

 done in 1375 msecs
 ```

-On a win7/64-bit/dual-core/3GHz.
-220 words are looked-up (less stopwords and duplicates. getPOS() is slowest as it searches through all four index files.
+220 words are looked-up (less stopwords and duplicates) on a win7/64-bit/dual-core/3GHz.  getPOS() is slowest as it searches through all four index files.

 License